aetperf/aetperf.github.io/_posts/2019-08-09-First-try-of-autosklearn.md

 ## First data set

 [This](https://archive.ics.uci.edu/ml/datasets/optical+recognition+of+handwritten+digits) is a description of the UCI ML hand-written digits dataset: each datapoint is a 8x8 image of a digit.
-However we only have a subset (copy of the test set) included in scikit-learn.
+However we only have a subset (copy of the test set) included in *scikit-learn*.
 So we can say that it is rather small (table from *scikit-lean*'s documentation):

 | Characteristics | |
 |----------|:-------------:|